wuertele/Drupal-Deployer/README.txt

   admin user will be able to use it).

 - To begin arranging fields just visit admin/settings/arrange-fields to see a main menu page.
+  Visit the Settings tab on that page to add arbitrary form_id's to the list which you can arrange.
   OR...
   - For CCK:
     - visit Administer -> Content Types (the link